Roger K. Summit: Impact

-Hailed as the 'Father of Online Systems,' Summit's work on DIALOG changed the information industry and provided a foundation for further research and development.
-Databases such as ERIC, LexisNexis, ProQuest, EBSCOHost among others all owe much to Roger Summit and the creation of DIALOG.
-The work with DIALOG would pave the way for today's leading online search engines like Yahoo! and Google.
+As a founder of DIALOG, Summit's work on DIALOG changed the information industry and provided a foundation for further research and development.
+DIALOG influenced the development of subsequent databases such as ERIC, LexisNexis, ProQuest, EBSCOHost.
+The system served as a precursor to later online search engines like Yahoo! and Google.
 It shaped the growth of the online industry improving search capabilities.
 Having precise search capabilities was a product of Dialog's added large and consistent formatted databases and the incorporation of a search language (i.e. Boolean phrases).
-By providing a wider range of databases for users to search through, DIALOG allowed for the ability to multi-task in search.
-Users could find solutions with one query instead of running a separate search at a later time.
+By providing a wider range of databases for users to search through, DIALOG allowed users to search across multiple databases simultaneously using single queries.